 There are already some taxonomy-independent heuristic or hierarchical methods exists in this area.
 MUCSLE+DOTUR is a popular pipeline for sequence analysis.
 MUCSLE [4] is used for multiple sequence alignment where it uses k-mer distance and a hierarchical method is applied to achieve fast speed.
 However, distance calculated from multiple sequence alignment might result in overestimation of the number of OTUs.
 So in our pipeline, we used pairwise sequence alignment instead of multi-sequence alignment.
 DOTUR [5] is one of the earliest hierarchical clustering methods for pyrosequencing and data analysis.
 DOTUR assigns sequences systematically to OTUs by using all possible distances.
 Therefore, a pairwise distance matrix must be generated as input for DOTUR.
 This causes its $O(N^2)$ time, disk space and memory complexity.
 So although it can generate reasonable result on small dataset, it can't be applied on massive data.
 HCLUST [6] is another similar method developed in mothur pipeline.
 Mothur is a well-known open-source, expandable software in the microbial ecology community.
 It is similar to a taxonomy-based clustering pipeline that a temporary pairwise distance matrix will be generated first by aligning input sequences against a pre-aligned reference database.
 Since generating a reference database is done before clustering, the computational complexity of the sequencealignment step is O(N) instead of $O(N^2)$.
 However, this algorithm will lead to inaccurate analysis to sequences from unknown microorganisms since there is no reference database for them.
 ESPRIT [7] is a method that tried to uses parallel computing to address the space and time issue in sequence analysis.
 It uses global pairwise alignment on each pair of sequences and the clustering method of it grouped sequences into OTUs on-the-fly, while keeping track of linkage information to overcome memory limitations.
 Although ESPRIT can experiment on hundreds of thousands of sequences, it has a time complexity of $O(N^2)$ thus has limitation on millions of sequences.
 ESPRIT-Tree [8] has been proposed later to address this issue.
 It uses probability sequences and a tree-like structure in hyperspace to reduce the time and memory usage for sequence analysis.
 Theoretically, it can reach quasilinear time complexity by inserting sequences through the root of the tree by only comparing the sequence and the center sequence in each tree node.
 Its tree construction relies on a subset of result from ESPRIT.
 Both of ESPRIT and ESPRIT-Tree uses k-mer distance for fast alignment between sequences, which has a high correlation with genetic distance.
-However, this method may cause less accuracy when generating the OTUs.
 Although by using ESPRIT-Tree, sequence clustering has a time complexity of O(NlogN), but the tree construction itself take $O(N^2)$ time, which can only be applied on small dataset.
-Additionally, all of the methods above only support complete linkage instead of average linkage clustering.